matilda002/WebDev3/JensensWebApp/matilda-exercises/JavaScript/exercises-javascript.md

 Write a higher order function named calculate that takes two numbers and a callback function as arguments.
-The callback function should perform an operation on the two numbers (such as addition, subtraction, multiplication, or d ivision).
+The callback function should perform an operation on the two numbers (such as addition, subtraction, multiplication, or division).
 Demonstrate usage of calculate with different operations.

 ### Exercise Six: Objects
 Create a class named Car that has properties make, model, and year.
 The class